boeni-industries/aico/docs/welcome.md

 ## 🛤️ Development Roadmap

 !!! info "Current Phase: Foundation"
     We're currently building the core infrastructure scaffolding.
-See our [detailed roadmaps](roadmap/foundation.md) for the complete development journey.
+See our roadmap for the complete development journey.

 ### **Development Stages**